Cocaine Use And Memory Loss

 Cocaine is known to be a drug that causes a myriad of serious mental and physical side effects after just a few times of using the addictive substance.

 When people continue to inject or snort cocaine on a long-term basis, the drug can have a vast impact on their health, including effects on memory and memory loss.
-Seeking treatment before cocaine use spirals out of control can help combat some of the negative effects of cocaine abuse.
+Seeking treatment before cocaine use spirals out of control can help combat some of the negative effects of cocaine use.

 How Does Cocaine Affect Memory?